RadiusNetworks/hello-proximity-cordova/README.md

 Setup
 -----
-This project contains everything you need to build a running version of the "Hello Beacon" Cordova app on iOS with one exception:
+This project contains everything you need to build a running version of the "Hello Beacon" Cordova app on iOS and Android with one exception:

-*You must install your own `ProximityKit.properties` file!*
+*You must install your own `ProximityKit.plist` and `ProximityKit.properties` files!*

 Otherwise the app will not recognize any of your beacons.
 Make sure you have at least one of your beacons powered up before you run the sample app, or it